 Soil Health Card

-The campaign to provide soil health card with nutrient information of soil would help the farmers to educate about most viable and appropriate cropping pattern suiting the climatic conditions in region.
-Shortage of infrastructure like soil testing labs is hindrances but it‘s a move in right direction.
+The campaign to provide soil health cards with nutrient information of soil would help the farmers to educate about the most viable and appropriate cropping pattern suiting the climatic conditions in the region.
+Shortage of infrastructure like soil testing labs is hindrances but it‘s a move in the right direction.

 Higher MSP increase in Pulses and Oil Seeds

-From last two years, the MSP has tried to address the issues of higher MSP in cereal and lower in Pulses and oil seed.
-The recent move to increase pulses MSP by 7% in move towards the Crop-neutral MSP regime.
+From the last two years, the MSP has tried to address the issues of higher MSP in cereal and lower in Pulses and oilseed.
+The recent move to increase pulses MSP by 7% in the move towards the Crop-neutral MSP regime.